 What We Do

-The Moravian Task Force on Environmental Stewardship provides educational materials and consultation for congregations, holds an annual Moravian Conference on Environmental Stewardship at Laurel Ridge, and joins in the work of two statewide North Carolina organizations whose mission is to care for creation: The North Carolina Conservation Network and the North Carolina Interfaith Power & Light organization.
+The Moravian Task Force on Environmental Stewardship provides educational materials and consultation for congregations, holds educational events, and joins in the work of two statewide North Carolina organizations whose mission is to care for creation: The North Carolina Conservation Network and the North Carolina Interfaith Power & Light organization.
 Over 100 congregations across N.C. work with NCIPL.

 “We view all of life as a sacred responsibility to be used wisely.”